The iCIMS Talent Cloud supports SAML 2.0, OAUTH 2.0, HMAC and Basic Auth.

 For more information, regarding tools available to customers to manage DSARs, please visit here.

-iCIMS requires all personnel to go through appropriate levels of security and privacy training according to their roles during onboarding and on an annual basis thereafter.
+iCIMS requires all employees to go through appropriate levels of security and privacy training according to their roles during onboarding and on an annual basis thereafter.
 Training records are maintained through iCIMS’ learning management provider.
 Training on data security and privacy is updated annually.